Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Standing on Inisheer Beach, Ireland

 The beach on Inis Oirr is stunningly beautiful – and quite unexpected on the rocky island.
-The An Tra Inis Oirr Beach, which is located in a shallow cove between the ferry port and airport, features soft white sand and clear turquoise water.
+The An Tra Inis Oirr Beach features soft white sand and clear turquoise water.

-Although the beach is just 800-feet-long, it is ideal for a seaside stroll.
-The beach is also a fun spot for playing games, building sandcastles and soaking up the sun (if it’s out!).
+Although just 800-feet-long, it is ideal for a seaside stroll.
+The beach is also a fun spot for playing games, building sandcastles and soaking up the sun.
 Swimmers can also brave the cold waters and take a dip.

 #7 Discover the Inisheer Arts Center